breqdev/breq.dev/posts/2022-11-26-noentiendo.md

 In the long term, it might be nice to add support for additional CPUs.
 Potential candidates include:

 **WDC 65C02, WDC 65C816, Ricoh 5A22:** This family was based on the original 6502.
 The 65C02 removed some undocumented opcodes, added some new opcodes, and fixed some errata from the old silicon.
-The 65C816
+The 65C816 made even more extensions, including 16-bit registers, but maintains binary compatibility with the 6502.
+Finally, the Ricoh 5A22 is a clone of the 65C816, similar to how the Ricoh 2A03 clones the 6502.

 - WDC 65C02: _Apple IIc_, _Enhanced Apple IIe_, _BBC Master_, _Atari Lynx_
 - WDC 65C816: _Apple IIGS_